-- Be Safe: A water event can present many possible safety hazards to occupants.
-The potential for slips and falls and electric shock are very real.
-Remember, items soaked with water can be very heavy.
-Only complete tasks that can be done so safely.
+- Be Safe: A water event can present a lot of potential safety hazards to occupants.
+The potential for electric shock and slips and falls are real.
+Keep in mind, items soaked with water can be very heavy.
+Only perform tasks that can be done safely.

 - Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Electrical: Turn off all power to affected areas of the house.
-Don’t operate the television or other electrical appliances while you are standing on wet flooring.
+- Electrical: Be sure to turn off all power to affected areas of the property.
+Do not operate the TV or other electrical appliances while you are standing on wet carpets or floors.

-- Air Conditioning: Turn the air conditioner on to assist with drying in the summer or in humid areas of the country.
+- Air Conditioning: Turn your air conditioner on to speed up drying in summertime or in regions with more humidity.

-- Clothing/Fabrics: Transport wet items to dry areas.
-Do not allow draperies to remain in contact with wet carpeting or floors.
+- Clothing/Fabrics: Relocate wet items to dry places.
+Don’t allow draperies to stay in contact with wet floors or carpeting.

-- Furniture: Move lighter pieces away from the carpeting.
-Place plastic bags or plastic wrap under the legs of large furniture.
-Wipe any residual water off of the furniture.
+- Furniture: Move lighter pieces off of the carpet.
+Place plastic wrap or plastic bags under the legs of large furniture.
+Wipe any excess water off of the furniture.

 Fire Damage Tips

 You have suffered a fire loss.
-While you are waiting for help to arrive, below are some tips to help handle with the damage:
+While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help deal with the situation:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the scene completely safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to put out the fire, and cuts and scrapes from exposed, sharp edges are very real.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water used to put out the fire, as well as cuts and scrapes from exposed, sharp edges are real.
 Only perform tasks that can be done safely.

-- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a short period of time, entry by a person can lead to extra damage.
+- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
+Even for a small amount of time, entry by a person can cause additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Don’t any TV, stereo or electronic appliances until they have been checked by a technician.
-If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been inspected by a technician.
+If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Do not consume food items exposed to smoke or any canned goods that have been exposed to excessive heat.
+- Food Items: Never consume food items exposed to smoke or any canned items that have been exposed to excessive heat.

-- Pets: Transfer all pets to a safe environment until your house has been restored and cleaned.
+- Pets: Transport any pets to a safe environment until your property has been fully cleaned and restored.